jevakallio/crna-pull-request-preview/README.md

 ## Result

 That's it!
-If you follow the instructions, you should be able to test the updated Expo app on your phone without leaving your browser
+If you follow the instructions, you should be able to test the updated Expo app on your phone without leaving your browser.